Table of Contents

 3.)
 The Adult Day Care Services (ADS) Program is a network of adult day care centers that provide services during daytime hours for frail, elderly residents so they can avoid going to a costlier skilled nursing facility.
 Applicants must demonstrate a functional need for supervision, and residency requirements apply.
 Make note, there may be a waiting list for this program.

 5.)
 Alaska Pioneer Homes provides subsidized assisted living for state residents who are at least 65 years of age.
-The residents must have lived in the state for at least one consecutive year, and have Medicare Parts A and B to qualify.
+The residents must have lived in the state for at least one consecutive year, and have Medicare Parts A, B & D to qualify.

 6.)
 The Senior In-Home (SIH) Services Program allows for individuals with limited physical or mental capabilities to remain living in their homes through the deliverance of non-medical assistance.
 This might include assistance with the activities of daily living, preparation of meals, or chore services.
+Supplemental services grants are also available via SIH.
 This program is restricted to low income residents who do not qualify for Medicaid in Alaska.

 To locate other programs that can be of use to ease the financial burden of assisted care in Alaska, make sure to use our Financial Assistance Locator Tool.
 There are many other avenues for eldercare financing aside from state-led programs.
 Help may be waiting through federal and non-profit channels as well.